ayedo/jooq-modelator/README.md

 __For Liquibase there are limitations:__

 - You cannot choose the name of your database change log. __It has to be named 'databaseChangeLog'__.
 The file ending does not matter, and can be any of the supported file types.
-- All migration files need be located within the configured migrations folder (see section 'Configuration').
+- All migration files need be located within the configured migrations folders (see section 'Configuration').
+This is required for incremental build support.

 All databases which you can run in a Docker container, and for which a JDBC driver can be provided, are supported.
 The plugin has been successfully tested with Postgres 9.5, and MariaDB 10.2.